diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2026\.
 "Patterns of Word-order in Latin Epic, cont.
 (Ovid and Everything After)," *Digital Paedagogos: A Symposium in Memory of Carl Conrad*.
 Washington University.
 St. Louis.
 February 21.
+- 2026\.
+"Where can we find a trillion words of Latin?
+(Or on the feasibility of curating ancient language data at LLM scale)," Forum for Classics, Libraries, and Scholarly Communication annual meeting, SCS2026.
+Online.
+January 10.
 - 2025\.
 "How to Read Latin Like a Computer: The Philology of Latin Word Sense Disambiguation," *Thesaurus Linguae Latinae* Workshop.
 Munich.
 October 20. [[abstract]](../wsd){:.cv-link}
 - 2025\.
 "The Role of “Small” Models for Ancient NLP in a World of Large Language Models," ALP2025.
 Albuquerque, NM.
 May 4. [[abstract]](../small-models){:.cv-link}
 - 2025\.
 "The Digital Afterlife of a Dead Language: Or Recovering 34 Billion(!)
 Latin Words from AI Training Data," Public Lecture at Taft Center for the Humanities, University of Cincinnati.
 Cincinnati, OH.
 February 20. [[abstract]](../afterlife){:.cv-link}